phovea/phovea.github.io/tutorials/tutorial_data_structures.md

 (This example is also available at [jsfiddle](http://jsfiddle.net/gh/get/library/pure/phovea/phovea.github.io/tree/master/tutorials/demo_data_structures/jsfiddle).)

-Ranges in Caleydo can be used to subset your data and zoom in on regions of interest.
+Ranges in Phovea can be used to subset your data and zoom in on regions of interest.

 ```javascript
 {% include_relative demo_data_structures/demo_5.js %}